memgraph/docs/docs/database-functionalities/overview.md

 ---

 Articles within this section serve as a cookbook for getting things done as fast as possible.
-These articles tend to provide a step-by-step guide on how to use certain Memgraph features or solve a particular problem.
+These articles tend to provide a step-by-step guide on using certain Memgraph features or solving a particular problem.

 ## Streams

 Memgraph can connect to existing **Kafka**, **Pulsar** and **Redpanda** streams.
-The streams are using user-defined transformations to produce Cypher queries based on the received messages.
+The streams use user-defined transformations to produce Cypher queries based on the received messages.
 To learn more about streams and transformations take a look at the following pages:
 * **Kafka**